JoJoStax/River/README.md

 - librqbit implementation.
 - ffmpeg-based media processing.
 Because no all-Rust solution exists yet.
-- go one by one getting media players working from manga to audio to video playback.
+- go one by one getting media players working from book to audio to video playback.